Skip to main content

 I submitted my location and a production wants to film!
 Now what?

 Doing business with film, television and other productions can become very involved.
 There are many factors to be considered, including permitting, parking, safety, liability, location fees and contracts.
+Initial contact is usually made by a location manager hired by the production company and they may come to scout your property before deciding to film there.

 Here are some questions to consider when allowing filming on your property: